UUID Generator guide

 The UUID Generator creates version 4 UUIDs for development workflows, test data, mock records, and local prototypes.
 It uses random bytes and formats them as standard UUID strings.

-The formula in plain language
+The logic in plain language

 In plain language: The generator creates random bytes in the browser, sets the UUID version and variant bits for UUID v4, then formats the identifier.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the generator page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • Each line is one generated UUID.